-- Mexico projects: - Ixtaca Zone (part of the Tuligtic property) On January 31, 2013, the Company announced the maiden resource calculation and preliminary metallurgy for the Ixtaca Zone.
+- o Ixtaca Zone (part of the Tuligtic property) On January 31, 2013, the Company announced the maiden resource calculation and preliminary metallurgy for the Ixtaca Zone.
 These results are fully described in the Ixtaca Zone NI 43-101 Indicated and Inferred Mineral Resource Statement Report (filed on SEDAR on March 15th, 2013).
 As noted in the previous quarterly report, the Ixtaca zone is a gold (Au) and silver (Ag) deposit with roughly equal values per tonne of each metal.
 The preliminary metallurgical test results indicated non-optimised gold and silver recoveries that are roughly equivalent for each geological domain.
 The deposit is mostly hosted by carbonate units and crosscutting dykes ("basement rocks") and overlying volcanic rocks.
 In the base case roughly 90% of the deposit's AuEq ounces are hosted in the basement rocks, the remaining 10% in volcanic rocks.
-Drilling and further metallurgical testing to improve on already positive results are both underway. - Two holes were recently drilled on the El Cobre copper gold project with encouraging results as reported in news release dated May 6, 2013.
+Drilling and further metallurgical testing to improve on already positive results are both underway. - Two holes were drilled on the El Cobre copper gold project with encouraging results as reported in news release dated May 6, 2013.
 The program was curtailed in view of current depressed markets and to focus on the ongoing successful progress on the Ixtaca Zone on the Tuligtic property.
-Further exploration of this exciting target will be resumed when market conditions are more favourable. - On June 10th, 2013 the Company signed a Sale and Purchase Agreement with Tarsis Resources Ltd. ("Tarsis") under which Tarsis will acquire 100% interest in two projects located in Nevada, USA (BP and BlackJack Springs) and four projects located in Mexico (Yago/Gallo de Oro, Mezquites, San Pedro and Llano Grande) in exchange for 4,000,000 shares of Tarsis and a 2% Net Smelter Return ("NSR") royalty.
-The transaction was pending regulatory approval at June 30, 2013 but was received on July 25, 2013.
+Further exploration of this exciting target will be resumed when market conditions are more favourable. - On July 25, 2013, the TSX Venture Exchange accepted for filing a purchase and sale agreement dated June 10, 2013 between the Company and Tarsis Resources Ltd. ("Tarsis") whereby the Company sold 100% interest in the BP and Black Jack Springs properties in Nevada and the Yago, Mezquites, San Pedro and Llano Grande properties in Mexico for 4 million shares of Tarsis and a 2% net smelter return royalty.
+In addition, Tarsis must issue an additional 200,000 shares to the Company for each new property acquired within the area of influence and a further 800,000 shares upon the first time disclosure of a mineral resource on each and any of the new properties.
 The sale is consistent with Almaden's goal of creating assets through prospecting and maximizing shareholder exposure to discovery with minimum risk.
 The sale also allows management to focus time and resources on advancing the Company's Ixtaca gold-silver discovery and other projects in eastern Mexico.
-This agreement should allow for earlier development while the Company retains a significant indirect interest. - Nevada, USA projects: - Willow The Company previously completed a TITAN 24 geophysical survey and the property is ready for drilling.
+This agreement should allow for earlier development while the Company retains a significant indirect interest.

+Nevada, USA projects:

+Willow - The Company previously completed a TITAN 24 geophysical survey and the property is ready for drilling.
 A geological review of this data resulted in drill target selection and permits to drill have been received.
-Drilling is dependent on budgeting considerations under current market conditions. - Canadian projects: - Merit Subsequent to the end of the quarter, the agreement with the optionee was terminated.
-The target here is a silicified ridge with anomalous gold in soil geochemistry.
-Trenching several years ago by the Company prospectors exposed vein material which contained anomalous gold values in rock and soil.
-The Company will consider conducting a short drill program this fall.
+Drilling is dependent on budgeting considerations under current market conditions.